 - keyboard_arrow_right Flexible to meet the needs of the largest events

 Hubb is specifically aimed at conference and meeting managers who deal with large volumes of information, such as those putting on a conference with lots of speakers and sessions, coordinating a trade show or exhibition area, managing lots of sponsors and partners or putting on a series of events (e.g. roadshows).

 Pricing and Plans

-Pricing is on a per event basis and is based on the number of sessions, staff, and functionality required.
+Pricing is on a per event basis and is based on the sessions, staff, and functionality required.
 There is a 30-day free trial available.

-Hubb streamlines the management of speakers, sessions, sponsors, exhibitors and staffing so that event details and content can be shared more swiftly and accurately.
-Attendee registration isn’t the focus of this system but if you often feel like you are herding cats or drowning in spreadsheets trying to keep your event on track you should investigate how Hubb can save you time managing large or complex events.
+Hubb has developed automations that simplify the process of designing and building virtual, in-person or hybrid events, including streamlining the management of speakers, sessions, sponsors, exhibitors and staffing so that event details and content can be shared more swiftly and accurately.
+Attendee registration isn’t the focus of this system but the integrations are seamless and invisible to the attendee.
+If you need a virtual or hybrid solution, or often feel like you are herding cats or drowning in spreadsheets trying to keep your event on track you should investigate how Hubb can save you time managing large or complex events.